thehenchnerd

 Welcome to Part One of Two covering all things testosterone.
 You’ll be aware by now, I like to be thorough with posts where warranted (whilst maintaining my not-too-technical and easily digestible style) and ensure you’re gaining valuable help and information in exchange for your click.

-Part 2 will primarily cover natural testosterone optimisation (covering a variety of subjects – testosterone boosters, diet, micronutrients for testosterone etc), my testosterone journey and results, what taking the TRT plunge really means for you (after seeking professional advice of course) if needed and the various methods of TRT treatments available out there.
+Part 2 will primarily cover how can you raise testosterone naturally (covering a variety of subjects – testosterone boosters, diet, micronutrients for testosterone etc), and results.
+What taking the TRT plunge really means for you (after seeking professional advice of course) if needed and the various methods of TRT treatments available out there.

 The Disclaimer